The following lesson was made for Yael Rice’s Fall 2020 digital art history course at Amherst College, September 18th, 2020.

 Now it’s time to add our own data.
 Click on “New Layer” again, and click the “Data” tab.
 We’ll be adding “Points” (the default option).
 Under the name, type “Sales Locations”.
 Click on “Places” and select

-coordinates (the only option, since this is the only data in our table that is formatted as a pair of coordinates).
+coordinates (the only option available, since this is the only data in our table that is formatted as a pair of coordinates).
 For the tooltip label (what we see when we roll over the points), let’s start with

 Check the box to size points, and do so according to